Yougain/burmilla_os_efi/README.md

   rancheros-v1.5.8.efi.iso  rancheros-v1.5.8.iso  ubuntu-22.04.1-live-server-amd64.iso
   ```
 # install_rancheros_on_btrfs
-　A scpipt for installing RancherOS on a btrfs partition in a hard disk of a baremetal server.<br>
+A scpipt for installing RancherOS on btrfs partition created in /dev/sda of a baremetal server.<br>
 After booting up by rancheros-v1.x.x.efi.iso, execute following command from your terminal.
  ```
 $ ./install_rancheros_on_btrfs \
 	[server name] \